We won’t rest until we know what happened, father tells Channel tragedy inquiry

 “Halima’s children continue to suffer the loss of their mother, but we are doing everything we can as a family to support them and give them the love they need,” he said of her family and children still in Somalia.

-Her cousin, who is a Norwegian national, told the inquiry that he met her in Paris weeks before the tragedy and that she seemed “very low and worried all the time”.
+Her cousin, Ali Areef, who is a Norwegian national, told the inquiry that he met her in Paris weeks before the tragedy and that she seemed “very low and worried all the time”.

 He described contacting Somalian survivor Issa Mohamed Omar, who told him he was with Ms Mohammed Sikh until she died, and that he heard her shouting her last words “help me, I don’t want to die” after the boat capsized.